mikaeljan/CartoTest/README.md

     1. /
     2. /docs
     3. /tutorial
-    4. If you type any other url the error handler will...handle it in a more user-friendly way.
+    4. If you type any other url or access the links which have no endpoint implemented, the error handler will...handle it in a more user-friendly way.

 Note: The Express.js version will have already minified CSS provided.
 The original CSS/SASS files can be found in Vanilla's `src` folder.